 € 110, £ 100

-Includes: detailed day to day itinerary, 4 nights hut, 4 dinners & breakfasts, 3 nights hotel with breakfast, taxi transport to trail heads.
+Includes: detailed day to day itinerary and maps, 5 nights huts and mountain lodges in small room units and private rooms whenever possible, 5 dinners & breakfasts, 2 nights hotel with breakfast, private taxi transport to trail heads.

-Extras: Lunches, drinks, dinners in Cortina, airport shuttles.
+Extras: Lunches, drinks, dinners when lodging in the valley, airport shuttles.